Ecommerce app design is one of the most important elements of your online store. It can make or break your brand image.

 In the last decade, ecommerce applications have come a long way.
 The only thing that remains constant is that everything must be optimized for sales.
 But how to create an ecommerce app design that enhances the overall shopping experience?

-In this guide, we’ll explore the major components of a successful ecommerce app, discuss how to design enjoyable user experiences, share best practices as well as common pitfalls when designing apps for Android and iOS devices.
+In this guide, we’ll explore the major components of a successful ecommerce app, discuss how to design enjoyable user experiences, and share best practices as well as common pitfalls when designing apps for Android and iOS devices.

 Let’s dive in.